roja/words/README.markdown

     sense.gloss # => a club used for hitting a ball in various games sense2.words # => ["cricket bat", "bat"]
-    sense.relations.first # => "Semantic hypernym relation between n02806379 and n03053474"
+    sense2.lexical_description # => a description of the lexical meaning of the synset sense.relations.first # => "Semantic hypernym relation between n02806379 and n03053474"

     sense.relations(:hyponym) # => Array of hyponyms associated with the sense